istio/istio.io/content/en/docs/ops/diagnostic-tools/proxy-cmd/index.md

     10.111.121.13 15443 ALL                                              Cluster: outbound|15443||istio-ingressgateway.istio-system.svc.cluster.local
     {{< /text >}}

 1. From the above summary you can see that every sidecar has a listener bound to `0.0.0.0:15006` which is where IP tables routes all inbound pod traffic to and a listener bound to `0.0.0.0:15001` which is where IP tables routes all outbound pod traffic to.
-The `PassThroughCluster` is the default cluster traffic is directed to if no listeners, routes, clusters are found during the lookup.
-A `Route` is both a specification of how to match a request as well as an indication of what to do next (e.g., redirect, forward, rewrite, etc.).
+The `0.0.0.0:15001` listener hands the request over to the virtual listener that best matches the original destination of the request, if it can find a matching one.
+Otherwise, it sends the request to the `PassthroughCluster` which connects to the destination directly.

     {{< text bash json >}}
     $ istioctl proxy-config listeners productpage-v1-6c886ff494-7vxhs --port 15001 -o json